shawn-sandy/shawnsandy-dev/src/posts/master-main.md

 ---
 title: 'Master to Main, renaming Github default branch.
 Making Sense of it?'
 subtitle: The renaming of a git branch from master to main made no sense at first.
-But I did it and I'm not going back
+But I did it, I love it and I'm not going back
 date: 2021-06-18
-tags: ['posts']
+tags: ['posts', 'opinion']
-coverImage: ['Acknowledgement.png']
+coverImage: ['github-master-main-announcement.jpg']
 ---

 ![acknowledgement image]({{ hlp.sharp.img(['Acknowledgement.png']) }})